farhan1807ahmad/Weather-App/README.md

 # Weather-App
-Made a weather app using HTML, CSS &amp; JS using API to fetch weather data in current time.
+Made a weather app using HTML & CSS using API to fetch weather data in current time.
+Use openweather to fetch weather API.